cesarderio/ops-201d8-code-challenges/README.md

 ### ***What was your favorite Ops Challenge assignment and why?***

 What I have enjoyed the most is having fun with how I build them or change my code around to my personal style.
-Creating a function to take care of a repetitive task just for that specific assignment or tweaking how I fullfill
+Creating a function to take care of a repetitive task just for that specific assignment or tweaking how I go about completing the given tasks.

 ### ***How can these examples of shell scripting be applied to the workplace?***

 One of the things I did during a couple of the challenges was to create side scripts to automate deleting directories and/or folders.
 This could be done in the workplace as well.
-Instea of a code challenge, this could easily be tasks that someone has for a job.
+Instead of a code challenge, this could easily be tasks that someone has for a job.
 Having these script and/or this knowledge to create these script could help automate work.
 This could improve efficiency as well.

 ### ***What scripts would you continue to improve if you had the time?***